 - eating smaller meals more frequently

-- not eating too close to bedtime or before laying down
+- avoiding eating too close to bedtime or before lying down

 - quitting smoking

 - reducing the intake of alcohol, especially red wine